jmrk7/railflow_docs_v2/docs/cicd-apps/jenkins.md

 ## Docker Image (option 3)
 :::tip
 [Railflow CLI Docker Image](https://hub.docker.com/r/railflow/railflow) can be easily incorporated within your Jenkins pipelines to quickly and easily integrate Jenkins with TestRail.
-Jenkinsfile is typically stored in some SCM (recommended).
-It can also be specified directly in a `Pipeline` style job.
+There are several approaches on how to use Docker with Jenkins, but the easiest one is to use [Jenkins Docker Plugin](https://plugins.jenkins.io/docker-plugin/) as it will do all the dirty work for you.
+With Railflow Docker Image and Jenkins Docker Plugin this task is a matter of a few lines of code.
 :::

-:::note Using Docker Image
- You would pull and run Railflow Docker image just like you would do any other Docker image.
-This can be done as a prior task on the Jenkins agent , or you can do it at run-time, Before everything the jenkins user should have added to docker group.
+:::note Setting up Jenkins agent on Linux
+ It is required to add jenkins user into docker group on the Jenkins Linux agent machine where Docker is installed.
  Here is how to find the username of jenkins process running user and adding to docker group in Linux.

 ```jsx title="Find the jenkins user"
  ps aux | grep '/usr/bin/daemon' | grep 'jenkins' | awk {'print $1'}